danilk09/Japanese-Reading-Game/README.md

 # Japanese-Reading-Game
-A game to help improve reading speed for hirigana and katakana .words
+A game to help improve reading speed for hirigana and katakana words.